shubhamdutta26/tidyplate/README.md

 ## Example

-This is an example which shows you how to use the `tidyplate` package.
+This is an example which shows you how to use the `tidyplate`.
 If the input file is an xlsx file it reads the first sheet by default.
 Users can specify sheet using the `sheet` argument for an xlsx file.
 Users can also specify the variable name of column where well ids will be stored (defaults to “well”).
 Please make sure that `well_id` argument does not match individual plate names in the input file.

 First check if the input file is valid or not: